 We addressed the problem of automatically generating visually grounded scene graph from an image by a now end-to-end model.
-Our model performs iterative messag passing between the primal and dual sub-graph along th topological structure of a scene graph.
+Our model performs iterative messag passing between the primal and dual sub-graph along the topological structure of a scene graph.
 This way, it improve the quality of node and edge predictions by incorporatin informative contextual cues.
 Our model can be considere a more generic framework for graph generation problem.
-It this work, we have demonstrated its effectiveness in predic ing Visual Genome scene graphs as well as support relation in indoor scenes.
-A possible future direction would be to es plore its capability in other structured prediction problem in vision and other problem domains.
+I this work, we have demonstrated its effectiveness in prediction in indoor scenes.
+A possible future direction would be to explore its capability in other structured prediction problem in vision and other problem domains.